tausif1337/rickandmorty-graphql/README.md

 **Key parts:**
 - `client`: The connection to the server
-- `favoriteCharactersVar`: Storage for favorite character IDs
-- `searchFilterVar`: Storage for search text
-- `currentPageVar`: Storage for current page number
+- `currentPageVar`: Storage for current page number (using Apollo reactive variables)
-- `addFavorite()`: Function to add a favorite
-- `removeFavorite()`: Function to remove a favorite

 **Think of it as:** A phone that can call the server to ask for data.